scrapy/scrapy/docs/topics/settings.rst

     From higher to lower values of :setting:`ITEM_PIPELINES`.

-The current default value, ``'desc'``, will switch to ``'asc'`` in a future version of Scrapy (see :issue:`2645`).
-Because of that, Scrapy logs a warning unless a value is explicitly set for this variable.
+In a future version of Scrapy, this setting will be removed and the call order will always be from lower to higher values of :setting:`ITEM_PIPELINES` (``asc``).
+Because of that, Scrapy logs a warning unless this setting is explicitly set as ``asc``.

 .. setting:: ITEM_PIPELINES